 Perhaps the most seminal events of 2016 with the biggest implications were Brexit and the election of Donald Trump as president.
 The Brexit was brought about by sovereignty and immigration issues as those who voted to leave the European Union believed the UK – and no one else – should address UK-related decisions and control over its own borders.
 The U.S. presidential election arose from many issues such as immigration, trade, healthcare reform and jobs, among others.

-We covered the implications of these events, both general and industry-specific, in a special report (here) and on the blog (here and here).
+We covered the implications of these events, both general and industry-specific, in special reports (here and here) and on the blog (here and here).
 But other events made waves too – record-setting security breaches across industries, including massive unauthorized release of financial data from offshore accounts, and DDoS attacks enabled by the Internet of Things.

 In technology, Google’s AI robot AlphaGo defeated GO champion Lee Sedol, and Uber launched its fleet of driverless cars despite some opposition.
 Both of these events speak to the future of artificial intelligence, an emerging risk we continue to track in our PreView newsletter).
 Also in technology, the financial services industry seems poised for change and excited by the possibilities of new financial technology in payments, compliance and more.